-6. In a small pan over medium-heat, heat ghee, add peppercorns and fry – 2 minutes.
-Turn off heat, add cumin, asafoetida, turmeric and curry leaves – fry for 30 seconds, swish or stir pan to fry spices evenly.
+6. In a small pan over medium heat, heat ghee, add peppercorns and fry – 2 minutes.
+Turn off heat, add cumin, asafoetida, curry leaves and turmeric – fry for 30 seconds, swish or stir pan to fry spices evenly.

 7. Add to rice and dāl, mix well.